Frustrated Lewis pair: Imine, nitrile and aziridine hydrogenation

 Reduction of imines, nitriles, and aziridines to primary and secondary amines traditionally is effected by metal hydride reagents, e.g. lithium aluminium hydride and sodium cyanoborohydride.
 Hydrogenations of these unsaturated substrates can be effected by metal-catalyzed reactions.
 Metal-free catalytic hydrogenation was carried out using the phosphonium borate catalyst (R2PH)(C6F4)BH(C6F5)2 (R = 2,4,6-Me3C6H2) 1.
 This type of metal-free hydrogenation has the potential to replace high cost metal catalyst.

 The mechanism of imine reduction is proposed to involve protonation at nitrogen giving the iminium salt.
 The basicity of the nitrogen centre determines the rate of reaction.
 More electron rich imines reduce at faster rates than electron poor imines.
 The resulting iminium center undergoes nucleophilic attack by the borohydride anion to form the amine.
 Small amines bind to the borane, quenching further reactions.
 This problem can be overcome using various methods: 1) Application of elevated temperatures 2) Using sterically bulky imine substituents 3) Protecting the imine with the B(C6F5)3group, which also serves as a Lewis acid promoter.

 Enantioselective imine hydrogenation

-Chiral boronate Lewis acid derived from (1R)-(+)-camphor form a frustrated Lewis pair with tBu3P, which is isolable as a salt.
+A chiral boronate Lewis acid derived from (1R)-(+)-camphor forms a frustrated Lewis pair with tBu3P, which is isolable as a salt.
 This FLP catalyses the enantioselective hydrogenation of some aryl imines in high yield but modest ee (up to 83%).

 Although conceptually interesting, the protocol suffers from lack of generality.
-It was found that increasing steric bulk of the imine substituents lead to decreased yield and ee of the amine product. methoxy-substituted imines exhibit to superior yield and ees.
+It was found that increasing steric bulk of the imine substituents lead to decreased yield and ee of the amine product. methoxy-substituted imines exhibit superior yield and ees.